w0ng/vim-hybrid/README.md

 -   gVim 7.3 for Linux, Mac and Windows.

--   Vim 7.3 for Linux, using a 256 colour enabled terminal.
+-   Vim 7.3 for Linux and Mac, using a 256 colour enabled terminal.

 By default, Vim will use the closest matching cterm equivalent of the RGB colours.